kittykatattack/tileUtilities/README.md

 If you need to implement a scrolling camera to your Tiled game world, use the `worldCamera` method from the [Game Utilities](https://github.com/kittykatattack/gameUtilities) library.

+If you have any questions about how any of these methods work, just ask in this repository's **Issues**.

 Table of contents
 -----------------